Original by Marie Wells, 2006. Revised by the UUFKC webmasters, 2011 and 2013.

 The wanderings continued, and the Fellowship occupied a number of different locations around the Bakersfield area.
 Dreams of a permanent sanctuary building began to take hold, led by Rev. Gordon.
 In 1982, five acres of land in southeast Bakersfield were purchased; the first service in the new building was held on December 19, 1982.
 In the time since, the building has been remodeled; the religious education room became a communal kitchen, and RE moved first into a trailer and then into a new activities building.
 And there is plenty of room yet to grow!

-In September 2003, a gala fiftieth anniversary celebration of the Unitarian Universalist Fellowship of Kern County was held.
+In September 2003, we held a gala fiftieth anniversary celebration of the Unitarian Universalist Fellowship of Kern County.
 It was impressive to see how much the Fellowship had grown and changed over the past five decades.

 For more on the origin and history of Unitarian Universalism, see the informative UUA pamphlet “Unitarian Universalist Origins: Our Historic Faith” by Mark W. Harris.